GoogleContainerTools/kaniko/README.md

 If `--destination=gcr.io/kaniko-project/test`, then cached layers will be stored in `gcr.io/kaniko-project/test/cache`.

 _This flag must be used in conjunction with the `--cache=true` flag._

+#### --digestfile

+Set this flag to specify a file in the container.
+This file will receive the digest of a built image.
+This can be used to automatically track the exact image built by Kaniko.

+For example, setting the flag to `--digestfile=/dev/termination-log` will write the digest to that file, which is picked up by Kubernetes automatically as the `{{.state.terminated.message}}` of the container.

 #### --insecure-registry